saketh93/JFCardSelectionViewController/README.md

 ```

 #### Carthage
-Create a `Cartfile` that lists the framework and run `carthage bootstrap`.
-Follow the [instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios) to add `$(SRCROOT)/Carthage/Build/iOS/YourLibrary.framework` to an iOS project.
+Create a `Cartfile` that lists the framework and run `carthage update`.
+Follow the [instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios) to add `$(SRCROOT)/Carthage/Build/iOS/JFCardSelectionViewController.framework` to an iOS project.

 ```
 `github "atljeremy/JFCardSelectionViewController" ~> 1.0`